digitalis-io/k3s-on-prem-production/README.md

 falco_sidekick_teams_priority: "..."
 ```

+# Usage

+The playbook and inventory are ready to use, just start from the example inventory `./inventory-k3s.yml` and fill your secrets
+and infrastructure IPs (metallb ranges, host IPs, interface naming etc...)

 # Final Result

 This is the cluster layout at the end of the provisioning.
 Bear in mind that this is customizable in both versions and components